 Take some paper or a notebook and write down absolutely everything you need to do.
 Dump your brain.
 We can’t stress this enough, a brain dump is the only way you’ll get ahead, and have a successful week is if you write down absolutely everything that you need to do and get it out of your head.
 The real beauty in this comes from being able to look at your tasks objectively and decide which you need to keep and which you want to get rid of.

 Be objective.
 There might be things you can delegate, this is the time to really fine-tune that list of absolutely everything and then, put it in your planner.
-You can use the Goals 2019 Diary to make this final version of your list, to put your daily to-dos in for the entire week and then plan your day by the hour, or you can simply turn a new page for every day in the Getting Stuff Done planner and create a more detailed plan.
+You can use the Daily Agenda to make this final version of your list, to put your daily to-dos in for the entire week and then plan your day by the hour, or you can simply turn a new page for every day in the Getting Stuff Done planner and create a more detailed plan.
 That way, your entire week is ahead of you and you can focus on the things that matter.

 Step three: Create more hours in your day